-All nursing students must have a background check completed by the agency designated by the Department of Nursing, prior to acceptance in upper division of nursing.
-The information obtained from the Department of Nursing investigation will be shared with the Dean in the Department of Nursing, and with the administrative personnel at any/all assigned clinical sites or agencies as required by the policies of these agencies or institutions.
+All nursing students must have a background check completed by the agency designated by JSU Nursing, prior to acceptance in upper division of nursing.
+The information obtained from JSU Nursing investigation will be shared with the Nursing Chief Administrator/Associate Dean CHPW, and with the administrative personnel at any/all assigned clinical sites or agencies as required by the policies of these agencies or institutions.
 The information obtained in the reports rendered to the University shall be kept confidential except to the extent necessary in making admission, employment, and clinical assignment decisions.